Common workplace injuries for tech businesses

 2. Repetitive motion injuries

 Repetitive motion injuries rank ninth for the most common reasons business owners make claims on their workers’ compensation policies.
-If you and your team spend your hours staring at monitors, typing on keyboards, and clicking on mice, you’re probably top candidates for carpal tunnel syndrome and similar conditions.
+If you and your team spend most of your time staring using computers and mobile devices, you’re probably top candidates for carpal tunnel syndrome and similar conditions.

 Again, a little prevention can go a long way: